-To continue serving companies’ growing need for electronic information storage, Iron Mountain established its Data Centers division in 2013.
+To continue serving companies’ growing need for electronic information storage, Iron Mountain established its Data Centres division in 2013.

 Demonstrating its commitment to sustainability, Iron Mountain introduced Secure IT Asset Disposition Services in 2015.

-For enhanced data protection, Iron Mountain introduced its multi-tiered storage offering, Iron Cloud for Enterprise Data Management, in 2017.
-It also achieved 100% renewable energy use in its data centers this year.
+For enhanced data protection, Iron Mountain introduced its multi-tiered storage offering, Iron Cloud for Enterprise data Management, in 2017.
+In the same year, it also achieved 100% renewable energy use in its data centres.

-Throughout the 2010s, Iron Mountain's Entertainment Services digitized the JFK Library Presidential archive online, stored $200 million of unpublished Prince recordings, and welcomed Ozzy Osbourne to listen to his original album recordings.
+Throughout the 2010s, Iron Mountain’s Entertainment Services digitised the JFK Presidential Library archive, stored $200 million of unpublished Prince recordings, and welcomed Ozzy Osbourne to listen to his original album recordings.